+If you really need to buy a car and can’t wait, then, of course, buy one — just do it smartly.
 If you’ve been car shopping anytime within the past two years, you’ve surely noticed just how exorbitantly expensive cars have become.
-Additionally, there are just so few available.
-Last December a car dealer told the New York Times that all the cars on his lot were sold and that the market was “insane.”
+Additionally, the ongoing shortage means there are just so few available.

-The shortage is the primary reason why cars are so expensive right now — but it’s a multilayered problem, and the burning question remains: When will car prices drop?
-The answer is also multilayered, but in short, car prices probably won’t drop until 2023.
+The shortage is the primary reason why cars became so expensive — but it’s a multilayered problem, and the burning question remains: When will car prices drop again?
+The end may now be in sight.

 Is There a Car Shortage?

 There is a car shortage largely because of the semiconductor shortage.
-This shortage is hiking up car prices because there are so few cars that can be produced, and thus far fewer hitting the market than there were in pre-pandemic times.
+This shortage hiked up car prices because so few cars could be produced, and fewer were hitting the market than there were in pre-pandemic times.

-How Much Does a Car Cost Right Now?
+How Much Does a New Car Cost Right Now?

 What Will Make Car Prices Get Back to Normal?